Maxime00/Otbot_TrajOpt/README.md

 # Otbot-models
 The complete kinematic and dynamic models for the Otbot can be found in the folder Otbot-models.
-The Results and model fodler mus tbe added to path before running.
+The Results and model folder must be added to path before running.

 #Otbot-TrajOpt
 A wrapper of the OptimTraj library for the Otbot can be found in the OtbotTrajOpt/Otbot folder.
-It includes everythign necessary to create any desired scenario and comptue optimal trajectories using direct collocation as implemented in OptimTraj.
+It includes everything necessary to create any desired scenario and comptue optimal trajectories using direct collocation as implemented in OptimTraj.

 ## Main
 To compute a trajectory, simply run the MAIN_loop.m with your desired parameters.